Psalms For Life

 Yet you’ve spurned us and humiliated us

-and no longer march to battle with our armies.
+and no longer march out to battle

 10 You make us run from our enemies